Site / Methodology

 • Pricing checks should remain attached to pricing routes or direct plans rather than a generic page timestamp.

-• Unclear or stale fields should stay visible as incomplete instead of being converted into confident copy.
+• Fields should stay source-scoped instead of being converted into confident copy that overstates the evidence.

 04

 Source strength is kept in the facts model and review workflows.
-Public pages should expose source links, freshness, and review-needed states without turning source review into product quality marks.
+Public pages should expose source links and freshness without turning review status into product quality marks.

 official